 What to Miss

 Ok, I’m going to be probably super unpopular because I’m going to say that what’s worth missing out is definitely Edinburgh Castle.
-It can be fun and can definitely catch the hearts and minds of kids, and if you love history then by all means go for it, but for me it’s overly touristy and not the best use of your money.
+It can be fun and can definitely catch the hearts and minds, and if you love history then by all means go for it, but for me it’s overly touristy and not the best use of your money.
 Ok, there, I said it!

 Secondly I’m going to suggest that you don’t book ahead for any tours and walks unless you’re absolutely sure you’ll attend and don’t want to miss the opportunity.
 We very nearly did this for a ghost walk when we last went but the weather took a turn for the worse and we ended up being glad we hadn’t pre-booked a tour.